dashalalala24/dashalalala24/README.md

 ### :sparkles: About me:
 - I'm a passionate frontend developer.
 - I'm a mentor for novice web-developers at Yandex.Practicum.
-- Currently I'm a team leader of a small team, which works on a project for people with disabilities.
+- I have experience as a team leader of web-developers.
+– I often participate in hackathons, frontend competitions and other activities.

 <h3 align="center">Connect with me:</h3>
 <p align="center">